Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 The reports of Parietex hernia mesh complications and side effects include severe discomfort, chronic pain, and even more serious injuries requiring hospital visits and additional surgeries.

-Despite increasing complaints, the FDA has not yet required a recall of the Parietex mesh, unlike a prior recall of the Company’s Surgipro surgical mesh.
+Despite increasing complaints, the FDA has not required a recall of the Parietex mesh, unlike a prior recall of the Company’s Surgipro surgical mesh.

-To get fast answers about a legal claim for compensation due to injuries you’ve suffered from a hernia mesh problem, contact us now for a free, no obligation consultation.
+To get fast answers about a legal claim for compensation due to injuries you’ve suffered from a hernia mesh problem, contact us now for a free, no-obligation consultation.

 Get a FREE Case Review